remotes::install_github('sagesteppe/safeHavens')

 [36mℹ

-[39m Adding new coordinate system, which will replace the existing one.Polygon Based Sample
+[39m Adding new coordinate system, which will replace the existing one.PolygonBasedSample

-For general usage, two parameters are always required x
+For general usage, two parameters are always required x,

 which is the species range as an sf object, and ecoregions,

 the sf object containing the ecoregions of interest.
-The
+The ecoregions file

-ecoregions file does not need to be subset to the range of
+does not need to be subset to the range of x quite yet - the function

-Additional arguments to the function include as usual n to
+will take care of that.
+Additional arguments to the function include, as

-specify how many accession we are looking for in our collection.
-Two
+looking for in our collection.
+Two additional arguments relate to

-additional arguments relate to whether we are using Omernik Level 4
+whether we are using Omernik Level 4 ecoregions data or ecoregions (or

-ecoregions data or ecoregions (or biogeographic regions) from another
+biogeographic regions) from another source.
+These are

-ecoregion_col argument is totally necessary.
-This column
+only the ecoregion_col argument is totally necessary.
+This

 information!